Corbett National Park

 - Been to Corbett National Park?
 Please Rate it:

-Jim Corbett National Park is situated in the Nainital district of Uttarakhand.
-Jim Corbett National park is the oldest national park in India which got established in 1936 as Hailey National park.
-After India's independence the park was named as Ramganga National Park but later in 1956, it was renamed after Jim Corbett – the famous hunter turned conservationist and author, who played a major role in the establishment of national park.
-Jim Corbett National park is one of the renowned Wildlife Sanctuary in India.
+The Jim Corbett National Park is situated in the Nainital district of Uttarakhand and is the oldest national park in India which got established in 1936 by the name of Hailey National park.
+After India's independence the park was named as Ramganga National Park but later in 1956, it was renamed after Jim Corbett – the famous hunter turned conservationist and author, who played a major role in the establishment of the national park.
+Jim Corbett National park is one of the renowned Wildlife Sanctuary in India and is popular for the Royal Bengal tiger present in the sanctuary.

 Flora and Fauna in Corbett

-The park contains 488 different species of plants and wide variety of wild life including elephant, tiger, chital, Sambar Deer, nilgai, gharial, King Cobra, muntjac, wild boar, hedgehog, common musk shrew, flying fox, Indian Pangolin, and around 600 species of birds.
-Jim Corbett National Park covers an area of 521 square kilometers.
+The park contains 488 different species of plants and wide variety of wild life including Elephants, Tigers, Chital, Sambar Deer, Nilgai, Gharial, King Cobra, Muntjac, wild boar, Hedgehog, common Musk Shrew, Flying fox, Indian Pangolin, and around 600 different species of birds.
+Jim Corbett National Park covers an area of 521sq. kms.

 Please Note: It is always advisable to book safaris prior to arrival, especially during weekends as there are only 60 vehicles allowed inside the Corbett National Park at a time.
 Depending on the number of guests, the estimated cost of safari vehicles will be between Rs 2600 – Rs 4000.
 Guests can directly contact the hotels and book their safaris.